Andrea Palladio: Archives

 More than 330 of Palladio's original drawings and sketches still survive in the collections of the Royal Institute of British Architects, most of which originally were owned by Inigo Jones.
 Jones collected a significant number of these on his Grand Tour of 1613–1614, while some were a gift from Henry Wotton.
+An exhibition of some of the Royal Institute’s holdings was held in 2010 at the Morgan Library & Museum titled “Palladio and His Legacy: A Transatlantic Journey”.

 The Center for Palladian Studies in America, Inc., a nonprofit membership organization, was founded in 1979 to research and promote understanding of Palladio's influence in the architecture of the United States.

 Palladian style

 Palladio is known as one of the most influential architects in Western architecture.
 His architectural works have "been valued for centuries as the quintessence of High Renaissance calm and harmony".